contactandyc/another-c-library/2_timing.md

 }
 ```

-It is important to recognize the difference between comparisons and conditions.
+It is essential to recognize the difference between comparisons and conditions.
 A condition can be true or false.
-Comparisons requires two objects and can evaluate to true or false.
+Comparisons require two objects and can evaluate to true or false.
 In most (every?) computer language, loops and if logic will use conditions as opposed to comparisons.
 Comparisons are a subset of conditions.
-In C, true is non-zero and false is zero.
+In C, true is non-zero, and false is zero.

 This would never do_something.
 ```c